-Sustainable Forestry and African American Land Retention Program (SFLR)
+Sustainable Forestry and African American Land Retention Network (SFLR)

 Due to a history of discrimination, African American landowners often have not had the same access to support programs or markets as their white counterparts.
 As a result, they have less incentive to manage family forests for profit and forest health than other landowners.
 This challenge presents an opportunity for minority landowners to increase family income and land asset value through improved sustainable forest management, with a broader goal of land ownership retention.